freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-class-syntax-to-define-a-constructor-function.md

 const zeus = new SpaceShuttle('Jupiter');
 ```

 It should be noted that the `class` keyword declares a new function, to which a constructor is added.
 This constructor is invoked when `new` is called to create a new object.
-**Notes:**

--   UpperCamelCase should be used by convention for ES6 class names, as in `SpaceShuttle` used above.
+**Note:** UpperCamelCase should be used by convention for ES6 class names, as in `SpaceShuttle` used above.

--   The constructor method is a special method for creating and initializing an object created with a class.
+The `constructor` method is a special method for creating and initializing an object created with a class.
 You will learn more about it in the Object Oriented Programming section of the JavaScript Algorithms And Data Structures Certification.

 # --instructions--

-Use the `class` keyword and write a constructor to create the `Vegetable` class.
+Use the `class` keyword and write a `constructor` to create the `Vegetable` class.

-The `Vegetable` class allows you to create a vegetable object with a property `name` that gets passed to the constructor.
+The `Vegetable` class allows you to create a vegetable object with a property `name` that gets passed to the `constructor`.

 # --hints--